 - 1. The District shall recognize the provisions of the Interstate Compact on Educational Opportunities for Military Children and shall address the educational transition issues faced by military families.

 - 2. Assistance to children of military families, as defined in the Compact, shall include but not be limited to

 - a.
 Enrollment and eligibility;

 - b.
-Educational records;
+Educational records:

 - c.
 Placement;

 - d.
 Attendance; and

 - e.
 Graduation

+- 3. A student must be considered a resident for enrollment purposes and provided preferential treatment in the controlled open enrollment process when presented with an official military order advising that the parent is transferred or pending transfer to a military installation within the school district.

-- 3. The Superintendent shall develop procedures to assist students who are children of military families and to remove barriers to educational success.
+- 4. The Superintendent shall develop procedures to assist students who are children of military families and to remove barriers to educational success.